fpco/stackage-upload/README.md

 package to Hackage, `cabal-install` will perform the upload in plain-text, unencrypted HTTP, which is vulnerable to man in the middle (MITM) attacks.
-This package instead uses secure HTTPS upload to avoid both MITM attacks, and possibly eavesdropping attacks (though the latter are yet unproven).
+This package instead uses secure HTTPS upload to avoid both MITM attacks, and possibly eavesdropping attacks (though the latter are as yet unproven).
 In the future, additionally functionality may be added.

 To install, simply run `cabal update && cabal install stackage-upload`.
-Usage is quite similar `cabal upload`: just call `stackage-upload` and pass in a list of tarballs to upload.
+Usage is quite similar to  `cabal upload`: just call `stackage-upload` and pass in a list of tarballs to upload.
 (If you have [stackage-cli](https://github.com/fpco/stackage-cli) installed, you can call `stk upload` instead.) `stackage-upload --help` will provide full options.